ThePlayerRolo/smstrikers-decomp/tools/scripts/class_gen.md

 - Forward declarations for standalone functions
 - Class declarations with their methods
 - Proper C++ class structure
+- Method order can be reversed with `--inline-deferred` flag

 ### Implementation File (.cpp)
 - Include statement for the corresponding header
 - Function stubs with metadata comments
 - Empty function bodies ready for implementation
+- Function order can be reversed with `--inline-deferred` flag

 ## Notes
 - The script automatically creates the output directory if it doesn't exist
 - Function metadata includes offset, address, and size information
 - Class methods are identified by the presence of `::` in the function declaration
 - The script maintains proper C++ syntax and formatting in generated files
+- Use `--inline-deferred` when you need to reverse the method order to match inline_deferred scenarios